deepalidk19/ProCDemo/ProCDemo/Readme.md

 # Introduction

-- This code is a demonstration of the use of C, ProC to interact with Oracle Database.
+- This code is a demonstration of the use of C and ProC to interact with an Oracle Database.
-- It consists of 2 tables, a C based program to read 2 delimiter separated files and ProC to insert data from the files into the tables and use PL/SQL to output data from the tables as table joins and output to a file.
+- It consists of 2 database tables, a C based program to read 2 delimiter separated files and ProC to insert data from the files into the tables and use PL/SQL to output data from the tables using joins and output the results to a file.

 # Tools and technologies used